Glaucoma

 Glaucoma is a group of eye conditions that damage the optic nerve, which is vital for good vision.
 This damage is often caused by an abnormally high pressure in your eye.
 Known as the ‘silent thief of sight’, glaucoma usually damages your vision so slowly that you do not notice the gradual loss until the disease is in its late state.

-Why is it Important to Diagnose and Treat Glaucoma Early?
+Why Is It Important To Diagnose And Treat Glaucoma Early?

 Glaucoma is the leading cause of irreversible blindness.
 The number of people with this condition in Asia is estimated to increase from 59 million in 2020 to 80 million in 2040.